JACKGLTheDataScientist/Car-Price-Prediction/README.md

 # Machine Learning Car-Price-Prediction
 ## Predicting Car Prices using Machine and Deep learning

-This repository holds a script which follows the Machine Learning Lifecycle to develop numerous algorithms which are designed to accuratly predict car prices.
+This repository holds a script which follows the Machine Learning Lifecycle to develop numerous algorithms which are designed to predict car prices.

 The training and test datasets consist of 19237 and 8245 records respectively.
 They contain the following features:
 Attributes